Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 # Update Tizen Studio

 This page explains how to install, update, and remove packages using the Package Manager tool, and also guides advanced users to manage packages with the CLI version of the tool.
 At its core, Tizen Studio primarily comprises of various packages that comprises of necessary files, metadata, installation, and removal scripts, and these packages have interdependencies.

 Once you install Tizen Studio, it is easy to keep the packages, platforms and other tools up to date with automatic updates.
 Tizen Studio includes a comprehensive package management tool to manage the processes, such as installing, uninstalling, and updating packages, platforms, and other related tools.

 ## Launch Package Manager

-The Package Manager offers a simple way to manage packages without getting into the complicated package dependencies.
+Package Manager offers a simple way to manage packages without getting into the complicated package dependencies.

 To launch Package Manager on your preferred operating system, follow these steps: